-Aspire (formerly known as Adult Basic and Literacy Education -- ABLE) classes are provided on each campus and in several off-campus locations, making services available in Adams, Brown, Clermont, Clinton, Fayette, and Highland counties.
-Morning, afternoon and evening classes are available with fully qualified instructors present at each site.
-A variety of services are offered, which include adult literacy, GED preparation, Nursing program preparation, College refresher/readiness courses, Workforce education, reading, writing, and math improvement.
+Aspire (formerly known as Adult Basic and Literacy Education - ABLE) classes are provided on each campus and in several off-campus locations, making services available in Adams, Brown, Clermont, Clinton, Fayette, and Highland counties.
+Morning and evening classes are available with fully qualified instructors present at each site.
+A variety of services are offered, which include adult literacy, GED preparation, college refresher/readiness courses, and workforce education.

-The Aspire program is offered FREE to any qualified individual who is at least 16 years old (Those under the age of 19 have additional requirements).
+The Aspire program is offered FREE to any qualified individual who is at least 16 years old with those under the age of 19 have additional requirements.
 All books and materials are provided and no fees are charged for instruction.
 Following assessment, students work with the staff to establish an Individualized Learning Plan (ILP) to assist in defining goals and developing activities.
 ILPs are designed to assist students in meeting their own educational or career objectives.

 The Aspire Program offers services for improving the basic skills of reading, writing, and math.
-Parents can enroll to be better equipped at helping their children with homework.
-Other adults enroll for selfimprovement.
+Parents can enroll to be better equipped to help their children with homework.
+Other adults enroll for self-improvement.
 Enrollment is open to any adult who has a deficiency in any of these areas.

 GED preparation is available to those who wish to complete their secondary education.
-Instructors are trained in what it takes to pass the GED and excellent materials are available to students who enroll.
+Instructors are trained in what is needed to pass the GED and excellent materials are available to students who enroll.
+Practice GED tests are taken during classes.
 Many workers come to the AOC to retrain for new or better jobs.
 Students are encouraged to develop skills that will allow them to get and keep jobs.
 The program works with area businesses to train workers.

 Orientation is the first step for all enrolling students.
 Pre-registration is required.
-The Orientation process includes registration, assessment, development of student goals, and information about the program.
+The Orientation process includes registration, assessment, and development of student goals.
+Information about the program is provided.

-For additional information or pre-registration for the orientation at any of the sites, call the AOC office at (937) 393-3431 or 1-800-628-7722, extension 2687.
+For additional information or to pre-register for the orientation at any of the sites, call the AOC office at (937) 393-3431, Ext.
+2687 or 1-800-628-7722, Ext.
+2687.